bengal865/2425-python/variables-data-types/calculations-with-constants-lesson-plan.md

-# Lesson Plan 3: Performing Calculations and Using Constants (45 minutes)
+# Lesson Plan: Performing Calculations and Using Constants (45 minutes)

 **Target Audience**: 11th & 12th Grade Computer Science
 **Topic**: Performing Calculations and Using Constants in Python